Judith Wray

 Judy Wray & Laszlo Krisch

-Laci taught me a new medium when he introduced me to computers and showed me how to write html.
+Laci taught me a new medium.
+He introduced me to computers and showed me how to write html.
+I am still learning!

 No one had ever baked a loaf of bread for me before.
 Laci loves to cook.